RJAIN-27/SlackBot-CSC510/Design.md

       - This component has a set of predefined questions which are asked to the user in order to extract the intent of the user.
 It also responds to the users’ requests with the content it receives from the respective components responsible for handling the users' request.

-  *- Model Suggestion:*
+  *- ML Component:*

-      - This component accepts the numerical data set, preprocesses it, applies a set of models from the SciKit-Learn package in Python and arrives at the best model for the dataset and passes on this as the result back to the user via the message generator.
+      - This component accepts the numerical/alphanumeric data set, and applies a set of ML techniques to analyse the data set and perform model selection.
+This result is passed to the Message Generator.

 **3. Database**